k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/08_invoke_javacode_from_graphit.md

 ## Lambda Functions
 Java functions can be bound to Graphit using a Web Service.
-To do so, create a Lambda expression based on the Scripter.F functional interface in a key / value map entry, where the key contains the name of the function that is invoked in Graphit and the value contains its logic.
+To do so, create a Lambda expression based on the Scripter.F functional interface in a key/value map entry, where the key contains the name of the function that is invoked in Graphit and the value contains its logic.

 ### Example

 Web Service file: LambdaGraphit1.ws